Following is a short story that was told to me by an old US Army Colonel. I think it may be as meaningful to you as it was for me:

 "You should be out protecting my ranch!"

-The man replied, “I already did.”
+The farmer replied, "I already did."

 Every gate secured.

-Every animal safe.
+Every animal is safe.

 Everything tied down, reinforced, prepared.